Skip to content

 GitLab CI Configuration

 The gitlab section configures the generated GitLab CI pipeline.
-This section is only used when the resolved provider is gitlab (the default, auto-detected from GITLAB_CI or CI_SERVER_URL).
+This section is used when the resolved provider is gitlab, selected via TERRACI_PROVIDER, auto-detected from GITLAB_CI or CI_SERVER_URL, or inferred as the single active provider.
 When the provider is github, this section is omitted and the github section is used instead.
 See GitHub Actions Configuration for the GitHub equivalent.

 Options